MotheWebDev/todo-mvc-auth-local/README.md

 4. Compute the delta between estimated completion time vs. actual completion time
   - alter the ejs to show this
   - alter the css if we want to change the display for the user

+Optimization/stretch goal
+- create a priority between the tasks